Do you believe that a city can be designed to allow for sustainable development?

 Accounting for the ecosystems – that means a financial assessment of the local and global impact of preserving ecosystems vs paving over them.
 The value added by natural ecosystems is priceless; clean air, clean water, and general health benefits are just a few features these spaces provide to the community.
 Despite being priceless, there is a way to quantify these qualities.
 If records are created to show the economic benefit of trees for example, it will be easy to do a comparative cost benefit analysis against what developers are offering up for permission to build on pristine land.

 Brownfield restoration projects and retrofitting older homes – prior to paving paradise and putting up luxury homes, a full land survey needs to be done and carefully considered.
 If there are areas in the city or town which homes exist, but are abandoned or run down, is it possible to restore these homes or even remove them to build new?
 How about brownfields?
-It takes years, even decades to restore them, but if we don’t start today with an effort as small as planting clover or hemp, these plots of land won’t remediate themselves in any hurry.
+It takes years, even decades to restore them, but if we don’t start today with an effort as small as planting sunflowers, clover, or hemp, these plots of land won’t remediate themselves in any hurry.

 Accessible transportation, bike lanes, and dedicated pedestrian zones – Integral to the development of any sustainable city or town is a carefully planned transit system that helps people get to where they need to go without having over dependency on a vehicle.
 Also, by incorporating bike lanes and dedicated pedestrian zones, not only will emissions be reduced by keeping cars off the road, but the general health of citizens will improve due to more opportunities for exercise and time spent outdoors.

 — United Nations (@UN) September 16, 2016

 As we celebrate our first year of the acceptance of the Sustainable Development Goals, sit back and think about how you can play a part in the plan.
 Considering that one goal’s success supports another, can your contribution come down to where you call home and how you engage in your community’s development?